 You have a partial rotator cuff tear, you don’t want surgery.
 What’s next?

-When someone comes in for a partial rotator cuff tear we do a physical and take a medical history.
-Then we assess treatment guidelines based on the demands you place on your shoulder, whether through sports or physically demanding jobs.
-We then assess the options we can offer.
+When someone comes into our clinic with a diagnosis of a partial rotator cuff tear they are here because they are trying to avoid a surgery.
+So are we.
+To help you avoid a surgery we will do a physical examination and take a medical history to assess what type of treatments we can offer that best suits the demands you place on your shoulder, whether through sports or physically demanding jobs.
+We then go about repairing your shoulder.

 Stem cell and PRP injection treatment option

-The study had a very short follow up time to measure results, where success of arthroscopic surgery is measure in terms of follow up at 12 and 24 months, the South Korean team published results at 3 weeks and three months and felt confident that the results at three month follow up would confidently predict patient success at 24 months.
+The study had a very short follow up time to measure results, where success of arthroscopic surgery is measured in terms of follow up at 12 and 24 months, the South Korean team published results at 3 weeks and three months and felt confident that the results at three month follow-up would confidently predict patient success at 24 months.